- Outreach and Impact

 How can I get help during the application process?

+You may begin by reviewing the Premed Application page.
 In addition to meeting with your pre-med advisor, an academic advisor on the Pre-medical Committee gives application seminars several times during the school year.
 A pre-medical committee advisor will meet with all students during the application process and messages regarding the application are sent throughout the summer to those who are applying.

 How do I open my premed file?